Write an Aggregation Rule

 ) in the with the description field to add a link that will appear in the Signal that the rule fires.
 Then people viewing the Signal can click the link to access documentation about how to respond to the Signal. - and a severity of.
 Severity is an estimate of the criticality of the detected activity, from 1 (lowest) to 10 (highest).
 There are two ways to specify Severity:

 - Constant.
-Every Signal that the rule fires will have the same severity,
+Every signal that the rule fires will have the same severity,

 - Dynamic.
-Severity is based on the value of a field in the Record.
+Severity is based on the value of a field in the record.

 - Configure constant severity.
 Choose Constant, and select a severity level.
 Then, proceed to Step 7.